The Fifty-One Parenting Norms Bumper Stickers

 47. Parents teach their children how to do things for themselves instead of doing everything for them.

 48. Parents don't threaten consequences they are unwilling or incapable of carrying out, and don't fail to carry out a consequence when it’s called for.

 49. Parents encourage their children to save up or earn money for things they desire.

 50. Parents reject drug and alcohol abuse.
 Children need moms and dads who aren't a source of embarrassment, shame, stress, and violence.

-51. Parents teach their kids about their bodies, their right to say no, and how predators use friendship, secrets, and threats to hurt children.
+51. Parents teach their kids about their bodies, their right to say no, and how abusers use friendship, secrets, and threats to hurt children.